pfreyburg/package_scanner/README.md

 Script shows package version for each base image and for the Dockerfile.
 If the package is not present you see error from container's shell.

-It looks up for packages in two sources:
+It is possible to look up for packages in two sources:

 - `pip`
 - `rpm`